 Head of Talent Development | New Zealand Film Commission

-” I had the pleasure of attending the Top of the South Film Festival.
-The Programme provided me with a great range of locally made films with genres that had me laughing, crying and catching my breath in between”
+” The Programme provided me with a great range of locally made films with genres that had me laughing, crying and catching my breath in between”

 It was a night of film-making passion and strong visual storytelling with some memorable twists and turns.
 I thoroughly enjoyed myself!